Here's how I built an ultrasonic 3d scanner that works in the air, using off-the-shelf components (< $100). 1

 But, if humans can locate the exact direction of a sound, why can't an ultrasonic sensor do it too?
 That would allow me to scan in 3d.

 A transmitter emits a wave, which bounces on objects, and two receivers triangulate the echo to put it on a map.
 But, this only works well for one object.
 As soon as there's a second one at the wrong spot, you can't tell apart one's echo from the other's.
 3

-A few guys built scanners based on that.
-They work well for spotting fingers for a virtual keyboard, but can't handle more than a few objects.
+Someone on the internet (he deleted his blog after getting a job) built a device based on this principle.
+It works well for spotting fingers for a virtual keyboard but can't handle more than a few objects.